 (David, Min, Jo, Flowsik, Howard)

 In 2017, we made the tough decision to move to Korea and start shipping all over the world 🌎.
 Howard left for Korea first and in 2018, David and I followed.
 It was our first time living in Korea so it was a scary decision.

 Once in Korea, we had more options and contacts than in Los Angeles, so we looked for ways to offer more than just snacks to our members.
 We launched Daebak Box in August 2019, a seasonal subscription box of "daebak" goodies from K-beauty, fashion, K-pop, stationery, tech, snacks, and more.

-Our mission is to inspire, empower, and unite the global Hallyu community by connecting them through “daebak” experiences.
+Our mission is to inspire, empower, and unite the global Hallyu community by delivering the best (and "daebak") experiences.